caiogbb/Appsilon_test/README.md

 The data corresponding to this application contains information from the entire planet Earth, which corresponds to 22GB.
 Processing this data on a local machine is impractical.

-Therefore, to process this data set 'Spark' was used, the codes with the application in R are found in 'ETL'.
-In summary, the data is being loaded with the help of the 'sparklyr' package, after loading the data considering some jobs, a filter was carried out to select only species located in Poland.
+Therefore, to process this dataset `Spark` was used, the codes with the application in R are found in `ETL`.
+In summary, the data is being loaded with the help of the `sparklyr` package, after loading the data considering some jobs, a filter was carried out to select only species located in Poland.
 After this process, the filtered dataset was saved in CSV to be consumed by the App, resulting in a size of approximately 25MB.

 ## Main Functions